-Why are we uncomfortable around other women?
+Why are we uncomfortable around women?
 We could decide on the driving factors to be jealousy and insecurity, but trust me those aren’t enough to explain feelings of discomfort among women.
 It is a deeper issue that needs to be recognised and arrested in order to do away with feelings of discomfort.
+This post also answers the question we all hear “What does it mean when a girl is uncomfortable around you?”.

 WOMEN FEEL GUILTY FOR BEING HAPPY AND SUCCESSFUL AT OTHER’S EXPENSE